asciid/tg_grabber/README.md

 2. Code a bot for remote downloads: In progress, but tool first;
 3. Optimize it somehow
 4. Pack some binaries
 5. Make some profiles to avoid getting private API data
+6. Make `joinchat` links processible

 ## DESCRIPTION:
 Script for getting documents from Telegram channels/groups.